winitzki/scall/tutorial/programming_dhall.md

 Similarly,  the "free pointed" functor on `F` is the functor `CoProduct Id F`.
 It is always a pointed functor, even if the functor `F` is not  pointed.

-It turns out that a wide range of typeclasses (called **$P$-typeclasses** in "The Science of Functional Programming") have free instances.
+It turns out that a wide range of typeclasses (called **$FM$-typeclasses** in "The Science of Functional Programming") have free instances.
-The typeclasses `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor` are $P$-typeclasses.
+The typeclasses `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor` are $FM$-typeclasses.
 All those typeclasses admit "free instances", which this chapter will implement.

 To qualify as a free typeclass instance, the type constructor must satisfy certain laws (that we will not write out in detail here).
-An example of a type constructor that does _not_ give a free typeclass instance is the "`Optional` monoid" construction (see the chapter "Combinators for monoids" where we defined `monoidOptionalKeepX` and `monoidOptionalKeepY`).
+An example of a type constructor that does _not_ satisfy those laws (and so does not provide a free typeclass instance) is the "`Optional` monoid" construction, shown in the chapter "Combinators for monoids" where we defined `monoidOptionalKeepX` and `monoidOptionalKeepY`.
-This construction takes an arbitrary type `T` and produces the type `Optional T`, which is always a monoid.
+That construction takes an arbitrary type `T` and produces the type `Optional T`, which is always a monoid.
-So, `Optional T` can be also viewed as a construction that is guaranteed to produce a monoid out of any type `T`.
 But `Optional T` is _not_ the free monoid on `T` because it does not satisfy some of the required properties of a free typeclass instance.

 How can we see that?
-One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` that preserves the operations of both monoids.
+One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` that preserves the operations of the monoid `Optional M`.
 But the definitions of `monoidOptionalKeepX` or `monoidOptionalKeepY` do not satisfy that property.
 Both those functions lose information about one of the arguments and cannot preserve the monoid operations.